QuantGen/BEDMatrix/cran-comments.md

+## Resubmission

+This is a resubmission.
+In this version I have:

+- Fixed the mis-use of the LICENSE file by removing the MIT license text and replacing it with `YEAR` and `COPYRIGHT` fields.
+- Changed the Description field to not start with "This package".
+- Changed the Description field to explain that a PED file is one of the file formats of PLINK, a popular toolset for whole genome association analysis.

+Thanks for the feedback.

+---

 This package is currently only supported on UNIX, as indicated by `OS_type: unix` in the DESCRIPTION file.
 The reason for this is that the package depends on Boost.IOStreams, which is not header-only and therefore not available as